Landholders assist with environmental water deliveries

 - Environmental flows in the Macquarie are managed by NSW OEH with key assistance from the Commonwealth Environmental Water Office (CEWO), State Water Corporation and the EFRG.

 Paika Lake filled for the first time in a century

-The Office of Environment and Heritage and a small group of landholders have managed the delivery of environmental flows to Paika Lake, 20 km north of Balranald.
+OEH and a small group of landholders have managed the delivery of environmental flows to Paika Lake, 20 kilometres north of Balranald.
 The 450 hectare lake had been kept dry due to a series of levees constructed more than a hundred years ago.
 Find out how this partnership helped more than 20,000 waterbirds, including three threatened species make the lake home.